ezequiel-salas/census-data-cleaner/README.md

 # census-data-cleaner
-A research tool made to parse an US Census csv file
+A research tool made to parse a US Census csv file

+Limited capabilities